nickfargo/state/_includes/content/api/state/methods.md

 * [`viaSuper = true`] : boolean
 * [`viaProto = true`] : boolean

-Retrieves the value of the `data` property with the given `key` on `this` state, or one inherited from the nearest protostate, or the nearest superstate.
+Returns the value of the `data` property with the given `key` on `this` state, or one inherited from the nearest protostate, or the nearest superstate.
 Supports `long.key` lookups for deeply nested properties.
+Returns `undefined` if `key` cannot be resolved.

 > [`State.privileged.get`](/source/#state--privileged--get)